 - Insist that the science is uncertain by claiming scientists don’t know what’s causing it and that more research is needed.

-- Withholding any data unfavourable to the corporate product.
+- Withhold any data unfavourable to the corporate product.

-- Using information in a misleading way; cherry-picking by using facts that are true but irrelevant.
+- Use information in a misleading way; cherry-picking by using facts that are true but irrelevant.

 - Insist that there are many causes to a health or environmental problem, and that addressing just one of them will have minimal impact.